 Younger children enjoy the range of the rink and are able to take their time and use the handrail to help guide them while they get comfortable on their wheels.
 They can get in plenty of practice so when they weekend hits they can race around the rink.

-We are also excited to announce we are holding a party spot on Wednesdays because we know are customers and their children are busy on the weekends and sometimes you just can’t fit it all in.
+We are also excited to announce we are holding a Summer party spot on Wednesdays because we know are customers and their children are busy on the weekends and sometimes you just can’t fit it all in.
 You of course have the choice of either of party rooms from 5pm- 7:30pm.
 Bring in your own food and drinks we provide the fun.

 Mac’s Roller Rink is a legendary destination where for generations people of all ages have gathered to skate, play, and have a blast.
 Come by and enjoy affordable family fun, where kids, teenagers, and adults alike can unwind, hang out, and build skating skills, rain or shine.